dmitrii-ageev/ansible-rsyslog/README.md

  * config  - Array of configuration sections (refer to the section structure below).

 The configuration section structure:
- * comment  - Description for a particular section.
+ * comment  - Optional.
+Provide a description for a particular section.
  * options  - Directives for rsyslog, view the rsyslog man page for specifics.

 Example Playbook